-- 3.29 The fact that the joint venture relies almost entirely on sales to its parent companies or purchases from them for an initial start-up period may still be consistent with the joint venture performing all the functions of an autonomous economic entity.
-Such arrangements during the start-up period may be necessary in order for the joint venture to establish itself on a market.
-The essential question is whether, in addition to these sales, the joint venture is geared to play an active role on the market.
-In this respect, the relative proportion of these sales compared with the total production of the joint venture is an important factor.
-Another factor is whether sales to the parent companies are made under normal commercial conditions. - 3.30 Where the joint venture is making purchases from its parent companies, it may not be performing all the functions of an autonomous economic entity if little value is added to the purchased products or services at the level of the joint venture itself.
+- 3.30 Where the joint venture is making purchases from its parent companies, it may not be performing all the functions of an autonomous economic entity if little value is added to the purchased products or services at the level of the joint venture itself.
 In such a situation, the joint venture may be closer to a joint sales agency. - 3.31 However, where a joint venture is active in a trade market and performs the normal functions of a trading company in such a market, it will normally be considered to perform all the functions of an autonomous economic entity rather than an auxiliary sales agency.
 A trade market is characterised by the existence of companies which specialise in the selling and distribution of products without being vertically integrated, in addition to those which are integrated, and where different sources of supply are available for the products in question.
 In addition, many trade markets may require operators to invest in specific facilities such as outlets, stockholding, warehouses, depots, transport fleets and sales personnel.
 In order to perform all the functions of an autonomous economic entity in a trade market, an undertaking must have the necessary facilities and be likely to obtain a substantial proportion of its supplies not only from its parent companies, but also from other competing sources.